MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 ### Live Share core

-Live Share enables connecting to a special Fluid Container associated with each meeting in a few lines of code.
-In addition to the data structures provided by Fluid Framework, Live Share also supports a new set of DDS classes to simplify synchronizing app state in meetings.
+Live Share enables connecting to a special Fluid Container associated with each meeting, chat, or channel in a few lines of code.
+In addition to the data structures provided by Fluid Framework, Live Share also supports a new set of DDS classes to simplify synchronizing app state.

 Features supported by the Live Share core package include:

-- Join a meeting's Live Share session with `LiveShareClient`.
+- Join a Live Share session with `LiveShareClient` for meetings, chats, or channels.
-- Track meeting presence and synchronize user metadata with `LivePresence`.
+- Track presence and synchronize user metadata with `LivePresence`.
 - Coordinate app state that disappears when users leave the session with `LiveState`.
 - Synchronize a countdown timer with `LiveTimer`.
 - Send real-time events to other clients in the session with `LiveEvent`.